A Vermont Law School degree will change you, so you can change the world.

 Master's Degree, and

-Master's of Law campus programs are both rigorous and practical.
+Master of Laws campus programs are both rigorous and practical.
 Scholarship and academics are in service to the work, values, and ethics that lawyers practice in the field.
 At Vermont Law School, students concentrate on areas of particular interest and, through experiential learning opportunities, tackle real-world issues and cases to build a personal portfolio.